nicholasmantia/obdPiDash/README.md

 mtdev_%(name)s = probesysfs,provider=mtdev
 hid_%(name)s = probesysfs,provider=hidinput
 ````

+`exit` to return to normal user

+You can also change this config for the non root user:
+- `cd`
+- `sudo nano .kivy/config.ini`

 ## Other Misc Setup (not needed Raspberry Pi Zero 2 W):

 In raspi-config -> Advanced Options -> Memory Split